hunelDev/reactjs-credit-card/README.md

 For now config object has middlePartHide property which default value false. middlePartHide is uses to hide the credit card number on the Card component.
+Config object also has yearLength property which uses to declare valid thru year certain range.

 ```jsx
 import { HunelProvider, HunelCreditCard } from 'reactjs-credit-card';